yiisoft-contrib/server-salt/README.md

 ## Linux (Debian/Ubuntu)

-Install `salt-ssh` via APT:
+Install `salt-ssh` via Python PIP:

-    apt-get install salt-ssh
+    apt-get install python3-pip

-We are currently working with version 2016.11 or higher (check with `salt-ssh --version`).
+    pip3 install salt-ssh

-Alternatively you can install it via python pip: `pip install salt-ssh`.
+We are currently working with version 3004 or higher (check with `salt-ssh --version`).

 ## Windows

-TBD
+At the time of this writing it seems salt-ssh is not supported on windows, so you need a linux VM or docker container to run it.

 ## Mac